mrivasperez/SOLAR/README.md

-# SOLAR, A website to explore the solar system.
+# SOLAR: A website to explore the solar system.
 by mrivasperez. live demo: <https://mrivasperez.github.io/SOLAR/>

 ## Description